Instructor Development Course

 Program Announcement

-The Monroe County Public Safety Training Facility (PSTF), under the auspices of the New York State Division of Criminal Justice Services (DCJS), will be holding an Instructor Development Course at 1190 Scottsville Road, Rochester, New York.
-This course will provide participants with the ability to research, prepare and communicate knowledge in the field of law enforcement.
-Lessons will focus on developing instructional objectives and lesson plans, factors that influence adult learning, communication skills, the instructional process, and methods of evaluating course effectiveness.
-The Instructor Development Course is a prerequisite for other law enforcement instructor-related courses.
+The Monroe County Public Safety Training Facility (PSTF), under the auspices of the NYS Division of Criminal Justice Services (DCJS), will be holding the Municipal Police Training Council (MPTC) approved Instructor Development Course at 1190 Scottsville Road, Rochester, New York.
+This course is designed to provide participants with the opportunity to research, prepare and communicate knowledge in the field of law enforcement.
+The curriculum focuses on developing instructional objectives and lesson plans, factors that influence adult learning, communication skills, the instructional process, and methods of evaluating course effectiveness.
+This is an intensive course.
+Participants must prepare a written training curriculum which includes course objectives, course outline, and detailed lesson plan.
+Students must demonstrate the correct use of audio-visual aids and successfully prepare and present a 50-minute oral presentation of a training topic before other class participants, utilizing the techniques emphasized in this course.
+Each participant will be evaluated and rated according to the criteria outlined on the DCJS Instructor Evaluation Checklist.

-Students who successfully complete this course will receive DCJS certification as a General Topics Instructor and 4.5 college credits from Monroe Community College.
+The Instructor Development Course serves as the prerequisite for all other law enforcement instructor-related courses.
+Students who successfully complete this course will receive DCJS certification as a general topic instructor and 4.5 college credits from Monroe Community College.

 Session Dates